yoonmikim/Questions-that-I-was-asked-in-Interviews/README.md

 * Previous Work Experience
 * What do you know about the company/position?
 * What are your greatest professional strengths?
+* Talk about when you had to work w/ someone - teamwork, collaboration, pair programming - challenges and how you overcome it
 * Do you have any questions?

 Questions I am asking in Interview: